Amir-Nassimi/Spectra-Vision-Studio/README.md

 there!

 Remember, the future of audio is not just heard; it's shared and shaped by enthusiasts and professionals alike.
-Let's make waves together with Super Spectra Vision and our Kernel. 🚀
+Let's make waves together with Spectra Vision Studio and our Kernel. 🚀

 🔗 [Kernel Repository](https://github.com/Meta-Intelligence-Services)